Pillar guideFor independent agencies & MGAs · US

 Why quoting across carriers is still painful in 2026

 The average independent agency works with 8 to 12 carriers.
 Each carrier has a proprietary portal with different field names, validation rules, and navigation flows.
 Progressive asks for "Vehicle Identification Number" in one format.
 Travelers calls the same field "VIN" and puts it on a different screen.
 Liberty Mutual buries it behind three tabs and a dropdown.
-Your CSRs memorize each portal layout and re-type the same customer data into every single one — often spending 20 to 30 minutes per carrier just to get a single quote.
-Multiply that by 5 carriers per submission and you are burning over 2 hours of skilled labor on copy-paste work before anyone even compares rates.
+Your CSRs memorize each portal layout and re-type the same customer data into every single one — often 20 to 30 minutes per carrier for a single quote.
+Multiply by 5 carriers per submission and you are burning over 2 hours of skilled labor on copy-paste work before anyone even compares rates.

-Hidden Costs
+Hidden costs

 The damage goes beyond wasted time

-Common Approaches
+Common approaches

 Architecture